carloshmarques/PostStrokeCodingHero/README.md

+## 📘 Week 1 – Basics

+This folder contains the first exercises of my recovery journey.
+The goal is to reactivate memory and focus using simple C# programs:

+- `HelloWorld.cs`: A welcome message to restart coding
+- `VariablesAndComments.cs`: Practice with basic data and English comments
+- `SimpleMath.cs`: A small math operation to train logic
 <!-- markdownlint-disable MD032 MD033-->
 <!-- Write your README.md file.
 Build something amazing!
 This README.md template can guide you to build your project documentation, but feel free to modify it as you wish 🥰 -->
 # 🔥 **carloshmarques/PostStrokeCodingHero**